m4rc1no5/InvestMonitor/README.md

 ## Information about the application

-This application is being base on https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-java
+This application is being base on https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-java (about running as Lambda)

 ## How to use it